Jungle-Finance/dapp-support/README.md

 ## Before You Post

-Remember to supply etiquette information pertaining to your bug report or feature request template.
+Remember to supply any information pertaining to your bug report or feature request template.